tdw33/Dungeon-Java-Game/docs/0-manuals/3-user-manual.md

-## In game menu screens:
+## In-game menu screens:

 ### Inventory

 Want to improve your health to fight those enemies or place with different blocks?
 All this can be done in the inventory.
-Simply click the inventory button in game.
+Simply click the inventory button in-game.
 This will take you to inventory menu where you can see the amount of each block you have as well picking which block you want to place.
 You will also see options to upgrade your armour and when you have enough iron or gold; 30 to be exact.
 Remember the more amour you have the longer you can fight enemies

 ![](./images/inventory-screen.png)